 These two changes only the "path" attribute of the file information.
-For this comparison we compare the "path" attributes of the file LICENSE inside JGroups directory.
+For this comparision we compare the "path" attributes of the file LICENSE inside JGroups directory.
+The paths are

-The default path:
+The default

 '''

 "path": "samples/JGroups/LICENSE",

 '''

 For the --full-root option, the path relative to the Root of your local filesystem.